56quarters/casm/README.md

 ## Portability

-Very, as long as you only want to run them on recent versions of GNU/Linux on x86-64.
+CASM is very portable as long as you only want to run it on recent versions of GNU/Linux on x86-64.